ytyulkinaxway/axway-open-docs/content/en/docs/apim_reference/general_settings.md

 **Cache refresh interval**: Configures the number of seconds that the server caches data loaded from an external source before refreshing data from that source.
 Defaults to `5` seconds.
 To disable the cache, set this to `0`.
 This cache applies to attributes retrieved from external databases, LDAP directories, internal user stores, and IBM Tivoli.
 It also applies to query results for authentication against LDAP or databases, and to certificate revocation lists for certificate validation (CRL and XKMS only).

 **Transaction timeout**: A configurable transaction timeout that detects slow HTTP attacks (slow header write, slow body write, slow read) and rejects any transaction that keeps the worker threads occupied for an excessive amount of time.
 The default value is `240000` milliseconds.
-You can override this setting in the **Remote host** settings**.
+You can override this setting in the **Remote host** settings.
 For more details, see [Configure remote host settings](/docs/apim_policydev/apigw_gw_instances/general_remote_hosts/).

 **Maximum sent bytes per transaction**: The maximum number of bytes sent in a transaction.
 This is the maximum length for the transmitted data on transactions that API Gateway can handle.
 This helps to prevent denial-of-service (DoS) attacks.
 This setting limits the entire amount of data sent over the link, regardless of whether it consists of body, headers, or request line.
 The default value is `20` MB (`20971520` bytes).
 You can override this setting in the **Remote host** settings.
 For more details, see [Configure remote host settings](/docs/apim_policydev/apigw_gw_instances/general_remote_hosts/).